-A semi-annual car insurance premium, your Amazon Prime annual membership fee, and the holidays are all a given each year.
+A semiannual car insurance premium, your Amazon Prime annual membership fee and the holidays are almost routine each year.
 But since they happen so infrequently, it can be tough to plan for them.

 Keep a list of each of your recurring expenses that don’t come up every month and consider putting a small amount of money into a separate savings account each month.
 That way your cash flow can stay steady throughout the year and you won’t be derailed by these expenses.